igorski/MWEngine/README.md

-Though the library is written in C++ (and can be used solely within this context), the library is built using JNI (Java Native Interface) allowing its methods to be called from Java while still operating in a native layer outside of the Dalvik VM.
-In other words : high performance of the engine is ensured by the native layer, but ease of development is ensured by keeping application logic / UI within the realm of the Android Java SDK.
+Though the library is written in C++ (and can be used solely within this context), the library is built using JNI (Java Native Interface) allowing its methods to be called from Java while still operating in a native layer outside of the Dalvik (or ART) VM.
+In other words : high performance of the engine is ensured by the native layer code execution, while ease of development is ensured by keeping application logic / UI within the realm of the Android Java SDK.

-It is however important to note that when a Java object finalizes (i.e. goes out of scope and is garbage collected), the destructors of the native objects are invoked, which can lead to unpredictable results if you happen to overlook this!
+It is important to note that when a Java object finalizes (i.e. all its references are broken and is garbage collected), the destructors of the native objects are invoked, which can lead to unpredictable results if you happen to overlook this!
 As such, audio engine objects such as effects processors or events that are created on the Java side, must also hold strong references during their lifecycle.